-- Cognitive Distortion – Analyze your thoughts; is there a cognitive distortion there, or is your thought(s) rational?
+- Cognitive distortions – Analyze your thoughts; is there a cognitive distortion there, or are your thoughts rational?

-Take a few minutes each day to complete a row in this worksheet for at least one week, and you will improve your ability to identify your irrational beliefs, which is the first step towards correcting them.
-You can find the Increasing Awareness of Cognitive Distortions worksheet in the Positive Psychology Toolkit.
+Take a few minutes each day to complete a row in this worksheet for at least one week, and you will improve your ability to identify your irrational beliefs, which is the first step toward correcting them.
+You can find the Increasing Awareness of Cognitive Distortions worksheet in the Positive Psychology Toolkit©.

 2. Leaving the Comfort Zone

-This worksheet will help educate the user on the four zones and motivate him or her to step outside of the comfort zone.
+This worksheet will help educate the user on the four zones and motivate them to step outside of the comfort zone.